deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 Recurrent Neural Network (RNN) is a neural architecture that's well suited for sequential mappings with memory.
 There is a hidden state h evolving through time.
 The hidden state keeps information on the current and all the past inputs.
 The hidden state is updated as a function (f) of previous hidden state and the input at each time.
 The output then is another function (g) of the hidden state at time k.
 In RNN, these f and g are parametric functions.
-Depending on what parametric functions you choose, the RNN can be a vanilla RNN, or LSTM, or GRU.
+Depending on what parametric functions we choose, the RNN can be a vanilla RNN, or LSTM, or GRU.
 See [here](http://dprogrammer.org/rnn-lstm-gru) for a detailed description.
-And once you choose the parametric function, we then learn a good parameter through training.
+Once we choose the parametric function, we then learn  good parameters through training.
 So the RNN is a very natural fit to the sequential encoders.

 <center><img src="https://deepcomm.github.io/images/RNN.png"></center>